tomaszjezak/Fine-Tuned-Stable-Diffusion/_posts/2024-03-20-team39-Finetuning-Stable-Diffusion.md

 ![Star Wars Images]({{ '/assets/images/team39/sdxl_sw.png' | relative_url }})
 *Images on Tatooine generated using SDXL*

-Overall, the SDXL results were pretty amazing.
+Overall, the SDXL results were amazing.
 It clearly outperformed Stable Diffusion with much higher quality images.
 Additionally, it seemed to have a much better understanding of faces given that it was able to reproduce the training face in different orientations and styles.
 It also had a deep understanding of the style established in the Blade Runner scene.
 It was even able to infer that the scene was set in the future by putting a futuristic looking car in the images without any sort of direction provided in the prompt or training images.

 ## Conclusion